MarkMahrous/ACG_Game/README.md

 Follow these steps to run ACG_Game:
 1. Set up your development environment with Visual Studio.
 2. Ensure you have the necessary OpenGL and glut.h libraries installed.
+3. Open the Game by running OpenGL2DTemplate.sln with Visual Studio.
-3. Compile and run the game code, and you can start playing.
+4. Compile and run the game code, and you can start playing.

 Have fun playing ACG_Game, where you'll need to avoid obstacles, collect collectables, use power-ups wisely, and reach the final goal to win the game!